JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 ![Style-Transfer](./Style-Transfer.PNG)

-Before we begin, as per the tradition, let's quickly read and ignore the history.
+Before we begin, as per tradition, let's quickly read and ignore the history.

 #### Once upon a time...